massanoori/THRotator/doc/en/pages/usage.rst

 To edit an existing rectangle transfer, select the name of rectangle transfer and click ``Edit``, then rectangle editing window appears.

-Rectangles are transferred from top to bottom.
+Rectangles are transferred from top to bottom in the list view.
 So the bottommost transfer is rendered in front of all the other transfers.

 Coordinate system is as follows,